JessicaBassil/ContactsManager/README.md

 # Contacts Manager App
-<br/>This is an App to manage contacts and groups
+<br/>This is an App to manage contacts and group them locally
 <br/>This app was build using java focusing mainly on the use of design patterns and unit testing

 # Class Diagram